offensive-packaging/documentation/o-saft/index.md

            'METHOD'      method to be used for specific functionality

            Available methods:
-           * info-socket         use internal socket to retrieve information
+           * 'info-socket'       use internal socket to retrieve information
-           * info-openssl        use external openssl to retrieve information
+           * 'info-openssl'      use external openssl to retrieve information
-           * info-user           use usr_getinfo() to retrieve information
+           * 'info-user'         use usr_getinfo() to retrieve information
-           * cipher-socket       use internal socket to ckeck for ciphers
+           * 'cipher-socket'     use internal socket to ckeck for ciphers
-           * cipher-openssl      use external openssl to ckeck for ciphers
+           * 'cipher-openssl'    use external openssl to ckeck for ciphers
-           * cipher-user         use usr_getciphers() to ckeck for ciphers
+           * 'cipher-user'       use usr_getciphers() to ckeck for ciphers

            Method names starting with:
-           * info-
+           * 'info-'
              are responsible to retrieve information  about the SSL connection and the target certificate (i.e. what the +info command provides)
-           * cipher-
+           * 'cipher-'
              are responsible to connect to the target  and test if it supports the specified ciphers  (i.e. what the  +cipher  command provides)
-           * check-
+           * 'check-'
              are responsible for performing the checks (i.e. what's shown with the  +check  command)
-           * score-
+           * 'score-'
              are responsible to compute  the score based on check results

            The second part of the name denotes which kind of method to call:
-           * socket      the internal functionality with sockets is used
+           * 'socket'    the internal functionality with sockets is used
-           * openssl     the exteranl openssl executable is used
+           * 'openssl'   the exteranl openssl executable is used
-           * user        the external special function, as specified in user's o-saft-usr.pm,  is used.
+           * 'user'      the external special function, as specified in user's o-saft-usr.pm,  is used.

            Example: